Has disaster struck your house?

 WORK IN ONE AREA UNTIL IT IS COMPLETED

-A lot of the time when we (I) do a boring chore, people will tend to lose interest or focus in what they’re doing and start floating around their house in an effort to feel like they’re being productive, without actually doing much of anything.
+A lot of the time when people (I) do a boring chore, they will tend to lose interest or focus in what they’re doing and start floating around their house in an effort to feel like they’re being productive, without actually doing much of anything.

-(Have you ever had one of those days when it felt like you were constantly busy, yet got nothing done?)
+(Have you ever had one of those days when it felt like you were constantly busy, yet you got absolutely nothing done?)

-No matter how boring the task, chore, or job you’re doing is, to get the most out of your cleaning efforts learning how to work in one area is important.
+No matter how boring the task, chore, or job you’re doing is, to get the most out of your cleaning efforts, you have to learn how to work in one area or on one task without moving on before it’s finished.
 Don’t work in one area until it’s halfway done.
 Work in that area until it is COMPLETELY done.

 I am someone who tends to lose focus on tasks VERY quickly, and I like to move on to something more interesting as soon as I start to get bored (and since I consider cleaning and tidying our house a boring job, this is NOT a good habit…).
-To keep myself focused on one task through to completion, I’ve started training myself to use a timer like this one.
+To keep myself focused on one task through to completion, I’ve started training myself to use something just like this Kikkerland Cat and not allowing myself to move on before it dings.

 Using a timer really helps me focus on one area of our house until I’m completely finished (and it challenges me to get as much as I can done before the timer goes off).